 If you’re planning a career within the aviation industry, either as a pilot or as a managerial or operational ground-based team member, it’s vital that you have in-depth knowledge and practical experience of working effectively both individually and as part of a team.

-Not only will our courses enable you to develop a range of skills including research, presentation and report writing but you’ll also have the opportunity to work on a diverse range of projects throughout your degree such as those outlined below.
+Not only will our course enable you to develop a range of skills; including research, presentation and report writing but you’ll also have the opportunity to work on a diverse range of projects throughout your degree such as those outlined below.